Continually Updated Clinical Reference

 Congenital toxoplasmosis may result in significant problems in approximately 20% of infected infants (eg, hydrocephalus, microcephaly, psychomotor retardation, vision and hearing impairment) and in milder developmental problems later in life.

 Congenital human immunodeficiency virus infection has been increasing in importance.
 In a German study of 41 children born to mothers who were positive for human immunodeficiency virus infection, neurological symptoms were described at age 1-7 years.
-Human immunodeficiency virus encephalopathy was characterized by microcephaly, progressive neurological deterioration, mental retardation, cerebellar symptoms, and behavioral changes.
+Human immunodeficiency virus encephalopathy was characterized by microcephaly, progressive neurological deterioration, intellectual disability, cerebellar symptoms, and behavioral changes.
 Prophylactic intravenous immunoglobulin therapy with and without zidovudine often was able to prevent regression.
 Improvement was seen with zidovudine treatment.

 Toxic substances